Michael Eriksson

 (http://findarticles.com/p/articles/mi_m1571/is_n6_v13/ai_19118925/e)

-This effectively puts US students at least a community-college degree behind the reasonable target.
-Similarly, at least in the early nineties, the Swedish government did not grant support moneyw for the first year of US colleges for Swedish exchange students—with the motivation that the first year studies corresponded to the Swedish high-school level.
+This effectively puts U.S. students at least a community-college degree behind the reasonable target.
+Similarly, at least in the early 1990s, the Swedish government did not grant support moneyw for the first year of U.S. colleges for Swedish exchange students—with the motivation that the first year studies corresponded to the Swedish high-school level.

 Something to ponder: What should the graduating percentage of enrolling students be?
-In the best of worlds, bright students and first rate teachers/text-books might ensure a near hundred per cent ratio (allowing for some necessary drop-out due to changes in interest, lack of funding, health issues, and so on); however, in the real world this is unrealistic.
+In the best of worlds, bright students and first rate teachers/textbooks might ensure a ratio close to 1 (allowing for some necessary drop-out due to changes in interest, lack of funding, health issues, and so on); however, in the real world this is unrealistic.
 So, 90 %?
 80 %?
 50 %?
 I would actually favor a comparatively low value, possibly in the range 50–70 %: This way students are kept on their toes and a later diploma actually counts for something.
 As an added benefit, certain professional groups will be protected from complete incompetents and diligent nit-wits.
 To manipulate the graduation criteria to push e.g. a 60 % ratio upwards is just a bad idea (but I have nothing against improvements in e.g. the teaching with the same purpose).

 Wood-shop/Changes in subjects taught